 Who should write my online content?

 Your online content should be relevant, accurate, factual, and interesting.
 What are users looking for?
 What kind of information would be helpful for them to know?
-Hiring an SEO company that has experience working with lawyers will direct you in how to create online content that converts users into clients, and remains compliant with your state’s attorney web marketing guidelines.
+Hiring an SEO company that has experience working with lawyers provide direction in how to create online content that converts users into clients, while remaining compliant with your state’s attorney web marketing guidelines.

 Local vs national / global internet marketing strategy